Go to author page

 Loneliness

 As liberating as it can be, the single-person travel lifestyle can also get incredibly lonely at times.
 Having no one to share amazing experiences with can take away some of the magic.
 A breathtaking sunset or delicious meal may not be quite as special without someone to appreciate it with.
 Travelers can go days without any real conversation beyond basic niceties.
-Lack of companionship is something many solo travelers struggle with.
+According to Hostelworld's 2025 report, 28% of solo travelers list loneliness as a top concern before their trip, though 71% end up actively meeting people once on the road.

 Logistical hassles